OMCs continue to hold petrol, diesel prices

-New Delhi, May 2 (IANS) Oil marketing companies (OMC) kept the retail prices of petrol and diesel unchanged for the 17th straight day across the four metro cities.
+New Delhi: Oil marketing companies (OMC) kept the retail prices of petrol and diesel unchanged for the 17th straight day across the four metro cities.

 In the national capital, petrol was sold for Rs 90.40 per litre on Sunday.